SingMeter

 Why we recommend it

-The exercise CD (or digital audio) gives you a external reference when you do not have a teacher.
-It pairs well with objective feedback: you hear the target on the CD, then check yourself on SingMeter.
+The exercise audio gives you an external reference when you do not have a teacher.
+It pairs well with objective feedback: you hear the target on the recording, then check yourself on SingMeter.

 Best for